-In addition to the presence of some e-commerce giants in cross-border e-commerce, the launch of applications such as the RED mobile shopping application also played a crucial role in promoting overseas products.
+In addition to the presence of some e-commerce giants in cross-border e-commerce, the launch of applications such as the RED (Red Little Book) mobile shopping application also played a crucial role in promoting overseas products.

 The taste of Chinese consumers for fresh food continues to grow.
 A recent survey conducted by the consultancy firm showed that fresh food is now the most requested product category.
 63% of consumers in the survey say they intend to buy more and more fresh, high-quality food over the next few years.

 With a growing demand in the future, this sector is already attracting the attention of many new players online and offline, and it is expected to increase sales in the coming years.